 If that were all there is to it, I’d put my grumbles out there and leave it at that.
 However…

-In an official Q&A, when dealing with the question of whether Tomb Raider will take place in the rebooted universe, Crystal state:
+In an official Q&A, when dealing with the question of whether Tomb Raider will take place in the rebooted universe, Crystal Dynamics states:

 "Tomb Raider will take place in the reboot universe established by Crystal Dynamics’s award-winning game of the same name… MGM and Warner Bros.… have the creative freedom to best translate Lara’s journey to the big screen."

-Instead, though, it’s stated — again, definitively — that the film will take place in the ‘universe established’ by the game.
-And that, friends (though I doubt there’s anything nefarious behind the inconsistency), simply doesn’t make sense.
+Instead, though, it's stated — again, definitively — that the film will take place in the ‘universe established’ by the game.
+And that, friends, simply doesn’t make sense.